Sheila Mercier

-Sheila Betty Mercier (née Rix; 1 January 1919 – 4 December 2019) was an English actress, of stage and television, best known for playing Annie Sugden in the soap opera Emmerdale for over 20 years, from the programme's first episode in 1972 until the mid-1990s, with a guest return in 2009.
+Sheila Betty Mercier (née Rix; 1 January 1919 – 4 December 2019) was an English actress, of stage and television, best known for playing Annie Sugden in the soap opera Emmerdale for over 20 years, from the programme's first episode in 1972 until 1994, with a guest return in 2009.

 Early life and education

 Mercier was born in Hull, East Riding of Yorkshire, England, the daughter of Herbert Rix (of J.R.
 Rix & Sons Ltd) and his wife Fanny.
 She was their third child and second daughter; her younger brother was the actor and campaigner Brian Rix.
 After education at the French Convent (Hull) and at Hunmanby Hall (both East Riding of Yorkshire), she trained for the stage at the Stratford-upon-Avon College of Drama under Randle Ayrton.

 Career

 Mercier had a long career on stage before her television career.
 Donald Wolfit had talent spotted her and she toured with Wolfit's own Shakespeare company in 1939.
-During the Second World War she joined the WAAF division of the Royal Air Force, serving in fighter command, eventually becoming adjutant.
+During the Second World War, she joined the Women's Auxiliary Air Force (WAAF) division of the Royal Air Force.
+She served in RAF Fighter Command, and rose to become an adjutant.
 After the war, she worked in repertory theatre until 1951, receiving positive reviews from critics.
 One review said of her performance in The Enchanted Cottage in 1948, "Sheila Rix is outstanding as the witch-like housekeeper."
 In Noël Coward's Hay Fever at the Tonbridge Repertory Theatre the same year, a review said, "Sheila Rix superbly portrays the ex-actress, extremely emotional mother of the family."
 About Cocteau's The Eagle with Two Heads, another review said, "The number of repertory companies who have dealt with this striking play has been very small.
 Notable in the cast was Sheila Rix as the tragic Queen, who held her audience throughout."